OpenClovis/SAFplus-Availability-Scalability-Platform/examples/eval/basic/readme.txt

         <li>SAFplusAmf2Node1SG1Comp.xml: Run on two nodes</li>
       </ul>
       <p>
-        Please choose which option you want, cd to the bin directory, and install the model:
+        Please choose which option you want (let's start with the single node version for simplicity).
+Now "cd" to the bin directory, and install the model:
       </p>
       <pre>
-        cd SAFplus/target/i686-linux-gnu/bin
+        cd ../../../../SAFplus/target/i686-linux-gnu/bin
         ./safplus_db -x [example_source_dir]/SAFplusAmf1Node1SG1Comp.xml safplusAmf
       </pre>
       <p>
-        This command reads the model XML in and writes it to a file called safplusAmf.db in the current directory.
-The AMF will read this file to access the cluster model.
+        This command reads the model XML (specified first) and writes it to a file called safplusAmf.db (specified second, '.db' extension automatically added) in the current directory.
+When we run safplus_amf, it will read the "safplusAmf.db" file to access the cluster model.
+      </p><p>
         Now set up environment variables:
       </p>
       <pre>
-        cd SAFplus/target/i686-linux-gnu/bin
-        source setup.basicApp
+        source ./setup.basicApp
       </pre>
       <p>
         You should open this script and familiarize yourself with what it is doing since you will need to modify it for your own applications.
 Essentially it: